ryan-hill/course-in-a-box/modules/mapping/_posts/2001-01-01-basic-mapping.md

 ### ggmap

 As an alternative basemap, we can leverage the `ggmap` package to download a static image of our plot region.
 This often works well for plotting points where the mapping unit of interest is relatively simple (i.e., not a line or polygon).
-It's also useful for arbitrary areas of interest that aren't easily captured by the geopolitical boundaries.
+It's also useful for arbitrary areas of interest that aren't easily captured by geopolitical boundaries.

 To use `ggmap`, you have to first download the image with the `get_map` function based on the extent of the plotting area.
 This requires pulling the extent from our existing data object that we want to plot.
 Then, we can choose from different basemaps, such as Google basemaps, terrain maps, and satellite images.
 For this example we'll download a satellite image of our area.
 One thing to keep in mind is the zoom option.
 This is used to specify the level of detail in your downloaded image and can take quite some to download depending on the area and level of specificity.
 We'll follow these steps to download the basemap: